firebug/dev-system/README.md

 	  * [Amazon AWS Account](http://aws.amazon.com/)
   * [Github Account](http://github.com)

-NOTE: We recommend you use a **dedicated** account to play with this Firebug dev system.
+NOTE: We recommend you use a **dedicated for testing** hosting account to play with this Firebug dev system at this time.

 Install